Week-Long Map | Day 0 (Check-In) | Day 1 | Day 2 | Day 3 | Day 4 | Day 5 | Day 6 | Day 7

 Day 2 – Pittsfield to Kingfield – September 11

 The route traverses Maine’s heartland, with its rolling hills and rich farmland.
 In Solon, the route crosses the Kennebec River near Caratunk Falls, where the Continental Army, led by Benedict Arnold, passed in 1775 on its way to attack Quebec City in support of the American Revolutionary War.
-Later in the day, the route climbs into the foothills of the High Peaks, earning riders the visual reward of the magnificent 4,000 footers along the horizon, before descending into Kingfield to the evening stop at Mountain Valley Farm.
+Later in the day, the route climbs into the foothills of the High Peaks, earning riders the visual reward of the magnificent 4,000 footers along the horizon, before descending into Kingfield to the evening stop at Mountain Village Farm.

 - Mileage: 56 miles